entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Cenozoic).md

 fauna by Kellum (1926) demonstrated that it was younger, probably of lower Miocene age, although there was a possibility that might be Oligocene.
 The additions tend to confirm the lower Miocene age of the formation (Richards, 1943).

 ### Burdigalian
+**Baripada beds**
+Signiffcant
+> - **Comments**: The Cenozoic fossiliferous sequences of the Baripada region (BMB) are conformably overlying the Precambrian metamorphic basement.
+The fossiliferous sequences are conformably overlain by the conglomerate bed of Pleistocene age.
+This sequence consists of sandstone, shale and limestone beds (Bose, 1904; Mahalik, 2006).
+Amongst these three units, sandstone lies at the bottom, which is followed by the deposition of shale and limestone (Khatun, 2006).
+The BMB are confined within limited area (within a radius of 8 km around Baripada), and are well exposed in the course of the Budhabalang river, with gentle dip of 4° to 5° towards south(Vaidyanadhan and Ramakrishnan, 2010, Bhaumik et al., 2017).
+The sandstone bed and shale bed are tentatively put in Burdigalian.
 ### Langhian
 ### Serravallian
 ### Tortonian